farlee2121/System.CommandLine.PropertyMapBinder/README.md

     .MapFromName("-l", model => model.SuchList)
     .ToHandler(SuchHandler);
 ```

-### Possible extensions to the pipeline
+More conventions can be added to this pipeline.
 Here are some cases I haven't implemented, but would be fairly easy to add
 - map default values from configuration
 - Ask a user for any missing inputs
   - can be done with the existing setter overload, but prompts could be automated with a signature like `.PromptIfMissing(name, selector)`
 - match properties based on type

+See [How to Extend](#how-to-extend) for more detail.

 ### Binding To Existing Models